Skip to main content Go to Online Banking

 • Text messages from a government agency.
 Note: the government will not communicate via text message.
 This type of fraud becomes increasingly popular during tax season.

-SoS Daily News also reported a single word text such as “Hi” or “Help” is another form of mishing to get you to think the message is a friend or family member.
+SoS Daily News also reported a single word text such as “Hi” or “Help” is another form of smishing to get you to think the message is a friend or family member.

 Needless to say, if you ever receive a message from an unknown number, it is best to proceed with caution to keep yourself safe from fraudulent text messages.